 Food waste is a massive global issue.
 Research shows we waste a staggering 4.5 million tonnes of food in the UK every year.
 WRAP, who conducted the study, put a monetary value on the problem of around £12.5 billion.
 And that’s just the UK.

-So we should encourage our environmentally concerned and zero waste ambitious loved ones to prevent wasted food in the first place.
+So we should encourage our environmentally concerned and zero-waste-ambitious loved ones to prevent wasted food in the first place.
 To help, we’ve compiled 9 tips to waste less food.
-Or take a look at our 30 days zero food waste challenge.
+Or take a look at our 30 day zero food waste challenge.

 All the same, there’ll always be some unavoidable wasted food in the kitchen.
 No one fancies eating used coffee grounds or eggshells.
 And there’s only so much marmalade you can make with orange peels.
 Composting makes good use of those vegetable scraps.

-Our versatile pick for inside comes from Utopia.
+Our versatile pick for urban composting comes from Utopia.
 It's smart enough for placing on a benchtop without causing an eyesore or in a cupboard or larder.
 The best thing about this stainless steel compost is that it comes with a washable charcoal filter to prevent odors.

 Home Composts on Amazon:

-Soap nuts are nature's amazing clothes washing miracles.
+Soap nuts are nature's amazing clothes-washing miracles.
 You won’t be alone if you have an under-sink cupboard stacked full of detergent bottles.
-Soap nuts can help in the pursuit of going zero waste and cut out the trash from clothes washing liquid bottles.
+Soap nuts can help in the pursuit of going zero waste and cutting out the trash from clothes washing liquid bottles.